isomerpages/mlaw-me/_maintenance-enforcement/Contents.md

 MEO under the new maintenance enforcement process.</p>
 <p></p>
 <p>During the initial phase of implementation, the Family Justice Courts
-will refer repeat maintenance enforcement applications to the MEOs.
+will refer eligible repeat maintenance enforcement applications to the MEOs.
 All maintenance enforcement applications will be referred to MEOs in the later phases of implementation.</p>
 <p></p>
 <p>Enforcement of maintenance orders under the Maintenance Orders (Reciprocal
 Enforcement) Act 1975 will not be referred to the MEOs in Phase 1 .
 These